The role of DfI Planning

-- local development planning – creating a plan which will set out how the council area should look in the future by deciding what type and scale of development should be encouraged and where it should be located
+- local development planning.
+Each council creates a plan which sets out how the council area should look in the future by deciding what type and scale of development should be encouraged and where it should be located

-- planning enforcement – investigating alleged breaches of planning control and determining what action should be taken
+- planning enforcement.
+They investigate alleged breaches of planning control and decide any action to take

 Councils make most decisions about planning proposals to build on land or change the use of buildings or land.
 In determining whether to grant planning permission, the council will refer to a number of planning policy documents and planning guidance.

-Each application for planning permission is made to the relevant local council’s planning office or the Department for Infrastructure (DFI) in the case of Regionally Significant Developments.
-The application must include enough detail for the council/department to see what effect the development could have on the area.
+You must include enough detail for the council or DfI to see what effect the development could have on the area.

-Applications submitted to the local council should have a decision issued within eight weeks.
-Large or complex applications may take longer, but your local planning office should be able to give you an idea about the likely timetable.
+Your local planning office can explain the planning timetable.
 If your application is not determined within eight weeks, you can appeal to the Planning Appeals Commission.

-You can visit the Planning NI website for more guidance on the development management process and to help you decide whether you need planning permission and, if so, how to apply for it.
+You can visit the Planning NI website for more guidance on the development management process and to help you decide whether you need planning permission.